sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

       $ cd src
       $ python setup.py install

+Note that ``make`` is not used at all.
+All dependencies (including all Python packages) are provided by conda.

-Although you will get a working version of sage faster because all dependencies are provided by conda, this will invalidate the use of sage-the-distribution commands such as ``sage -i`` because sage-the-distribution does not know about the dependencies unlike in the previous section where it did.
+Thus, you will get a working version of Sage much faster.
+However, note that this will invalidate the use of Sage-the-distribution commands such as ``sage -i`` because sage-the-distribution does not know about the dependencies unlike in the previous section where it did.

 Notes on using conda